pyta-uoft/website/index.md

 ### Unsupported binary operation (E1131) {#E1131}

-This error occurs when you use a [binary arithmetic operator][3] like `+` or `*`, but the left and right sides are not compatible types.
+This error occurs when you use a [binary arithmetic operator][Binary arithmetic operations] like `+` or `*`, but the left and right sides are not compatible types.
 For example, a dictionary cannot be added to a list.

 ~~~~ {include="E1131_unsupported_binary_operation"}
 ~~~~